wrighang/project_01_team_11/README.md

 - Facet Grid for Grouped Data: Recommendations to use Seaborn's `FacetGrid` and `barplot` for displaying grouped relationships, such as productivity loss by device type and time spent.

-### Defining time spent categories
+### Defining time spent categories:

 darkside_df['TimeSpentCategory'] = pd.cut(darkside_df['Total Time Spent'], bins=[0, 50, 100, 150, 200, 250], labels=['0-50', '50-100', '100-150', '150-200', '200-250'])

-### Creating a FacetGrid with bar plots for each time spent category
+### Creating a FacetGrid with bar plots for each time spent category:

 g = sns.FacetGrid(darkside_df, col="TimeSpentCategory", height=4, aspect=0.8)